awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 ### RDS API<a name="AuroraMySQL.Replication.CrossRegion.Creating.API"></a>

-**To create an Aurora MySQL DB cluster that is a cross\-region read replica with the API**
+**To create an Aurora MySQL DB cluster that is a cross\-Region read replica with the API**

-1. Call the RDS API `[CreateDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html)` action in the AWS Region where you want to create the Read Replica DB cluster\.
-Include the `ReplicationSourceIdentifier` parameter and specify the Amazon Resource Name \(ARN\) of the source DB cluster to create a Read Replica for\.
+1. Call the RDS API `[CreateDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html)` action in the AWS Region where you want to create the read replica DB cluster\.
+Include the `ReplicationSourceIdentifier` parameter and specify the Amazon Resource Name \(ARN\) of the source DB cluster to create a read replica for\.

-   For cross\-region replication where the DB cluster identified by `ReplicationSourceIdentifier` is encrypted, you must specify the `KmsKeyId` parameter and set the `StorageEncrypted` parameter to `true`\.
+   For cross\-Region replication where the DB cluster identified by `ReplicationSourceIdentifier` is encrypted, you must specify the `KmsKeyId` parameter and set the `StorageEncrypted` parameter to `true`\.
 You must also specify the `PreSignedUrl` parameter\.
-The pre\-signed URL must be a valid request for the `CreateDBCluster` API operation that can be executed in the source AWS Region that contains the encrypted DB cluster to be replicated\.
-The KMS key ID is used to encrypt the Read Replica, and must be a KMS encryption key valid for the destination AWS Region\.
+The presigned URL must be a valid request for the `CreateDBCluster` API operation that can be executed in the source AWS Region that contains the encrypted DB cluster to be replicated\.
+The KMS key ID is used to encrypt the read replica, and must be a KMS encryption key valid for the destination AWS Region\.
 To automatically rather than manually generate a presigned URL, use the AWS CLI `[create\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html)` command with the `--source-region` option instead\.
 **Note**
-You can set up cross\-region replication from an unencrypted DB cluster to an encrypted Read Replica by specifying `StorageEncrypted` as **true** and providing a value for `KmsKeyId`\.
+You can set up cross\-Region replication from an unencrypted DB cluster to an encrypted read replica by specifying `StorageEncrypted` as **true** and providing a value for `KmsKeyId`\.
 In this case, you don't need to specify `PreSignedUrl`\.

    You don't need to include the `MasterUsername` and `MasterUserPassword` parameters, because those values are taken from the source DB cluster\.

-   The following code example creates a Read Replica in the us\-east\-1 region from an unencrypted DB cluster snapshot in the us\-west\-2 region\.
-The action is called in the us\-east\-1 region\.
+   The following code example creates a read replica in the us\-east\-1 Region from an unencrypted DB cluster snapshot in the us\-west\-2 Region\.
+The action is called in the us\-east\-1 Region\.

    ```
    https://rds.us-east-1.amazonaws.com/